Submitting an article? Think. Check. Submit.

 Having trust in where your work is published

 As a researcher, how do you evaluate whether the journal you’re about to send your work to is the real deal?
-The answer could lie in “Think.
+The answer could lie in Think.
 Check.
-Submit.”, a new initiative launched by a coalition of publishers and industry organizations, which provides tools to make the process of choosing the right journal for your work simpler.
+Submit., an initiative from a coalition of scholarly communications organizations.
+The Think.
+Check.
+Submit. tools help to make the process of choosing the right journal for your work simpler.

-Having more choice is generally a good thing, but the profusion of new titles, especially online, has also led to a rise in what some in the publishing industry refer to as ‘predatory publishing’.
+With hundreds of new academic titles launched every year, deciding whether or not a journal is worthy of your work is increasingly difficult.
+Having more choice is generally a good thing, but the profusion of new titles has also led to a rise in what some refer to as ‘predatory publishing’.

 Put simply, ‘predatory’ journals trade, intentionally and fraudulently, off existing society or journal names.
-Authors send their work and, in some cases, pay publication fees to ‘predatory’ titles in good faith – only to discover that their research hasn’t appeared in the title they thought it would.
+Authors send their work and, in some cases, pay publication fees to these titles in good faith – only to discover that their research hasn’t appeared in the title they thought it would.

 The Think.
 Check.
 Submit. campaign empowers authors to evaluate the trustworthiness of a journal or its publisher.
 By using the simple checklist provided on the Think.
 Check.
 Submit. website (thinkchecksubmit.org), authors can make an informed choice before sending their articles for review.